wkashdan/todo-app/README.md

 # todo-app

 This is a To-Do List JavaScript Application.
-It uses functional plain JavaScript with no third party packages (except in development).
+It uses functional plain JavaScript with no third party packages.
+It uses the localStorage HTML5 API to store data and works completely offline.

+View the demo at http://wkashdan.com/todo-app

 If you have feedback for me please feel free to contact me, leave a comment or tweet at me @BlueHenWill